-¶ 294.
-Adult persons and the parents of each child to be baptized, shall have the choice either of immersion, sprinkling, or pouring.
+¶\$10.
+1. Adult persons and the parents of each child to be baptized, shall have the choice of immersion, sprinkling, or pouring.

-¶ 295.
-We will on no account whatever, make a charge for administering baptism, or for burying the dead.
+2. We will on no account whatever make a charge for administering baptism.

-BAPTISM OF INFANTS.
+1-OF INFANTS.

 [The minister coming to the font, which is to be filled with pure water, shall use the following:]